 Two topics dominated industry events across the globe: retail media and data clean rooms.
 These two trends have a symbiotic relationship.
 While retail media has existed for many years, it has been through the growth of data collaboration technology, such as data clean rooms, that the full potential of this advertising juggernaut has been unleashed.

 In 2023, InfoSum was a consistent voice on the power of retail media and data collaboration.
 But not only did we talk the talk, we walked the walk.
 Global organizations used InfoSum’s technology to underpin new and innovative advertising solutions that combined the power and scale of retail media and connected TV.
-For example, Channel 4 and Nectar360 in the UK launched RET4IL, which delivered impressive results for leading brands, including Garnier, Weetabix, Walkers, McCain, Pepsi and McVitie's.
+For example, Channel 4 and Nectar360 in the UK launched RETAIL, which delivered impressive results for leading brands, including Garnier, Weetabix, Walkers, McCain, Pepsi and McVitie's.

 Data Clean Rooms: Construction and Performance